 Test equipment

-Getting inside consumer electronic equipment
+Getting inside consumer appliances

-Getting built up dust and dirt out of a equipment
+Getting built up dust and dirt out

-Lubrication of appliances and electronic equipment
+Lubrication of appliances

 Common appliance problems